anthonygharvey/100-days-of-code/r1-log.md

  ### R1D36-45
  A lot has happened over the last 10 days.
 I had an AWESOME time & met a lot of great people at #MDBW18.
 I passed my #RubyOnRails project assessment! (pair programming was challenging but fun) Also learned more MongoDB & getting deeper into JavaScript.

+ ### R1D46
+ I practiced a lot of JavaScript today.
+Specifically, filter, map and first-class functions.
+I also learned more about reduce, which is very cool!
+I feel like I'm only scratching the surface of what's possible with it!
+I jumped a little ahead of the Flatiron curriculum to learn about arrow functions.
+I completed labs using standard functions, the rewrote using arrow functions.
+I really like the conciseness of arrow functions!